OpenUG/OpenUG/README.md

 ## Screenshots

 Templates can be found in the `templates` directory and are easily modified.
 The default layout is a simple bootstrap theme.
-[Plates](http://platesphp.com/) is used to render the templates.
+[Twig](http://twig.sensiolabs.org/) is used as a templating engine.

 _Index Page_ ![Screenshot #1](http://res.cloudinary.com/radiophp/image/upload/v1447104482/index-screenshot_eeewlw.png)